Lanturn Logo

 The Fair Consideration Framework (FCF) has been tightened

 The FCF is not new.
 It was passed in 2014 and instituted to prevent discrimination based on age, gender, nationality, or race.
-This includes discrimination against Singaporean citizens and permanent residents (e.g. favoring a foreigner over a local for non-job-related reasons).
+It includes discrimination against Singaporean citizens and permanent residents (e.g., favouring a foreigner over a local for non-job-related reasons).

 In June 2021, however, the FCF was significantly tightened:

-When Singapore-based companies want to hire foreign employees, they have to first advertise the position on MyCareersFuture, a government-run jobs portal.
+When Singapore-based companies want to hire foreign employees, they must first advertise the position on MyCareersFuture, a government-run job portal.
 The advertisement must stay on the National Jobs Bank for at least 128 days.
-This pertains to all companies with 10 or more employees, and for all positions with a salary below $20,000 per month.
+This guideline applies to all companies with ten or more employees and positions below $20,000 per month.

 Harsher penalties are in place for employers deemed to be violating the FCF.
-At the moment, firms found to be favouring foreigners will be unable to apply for new work passes for 12 to 24 months (the previous penalty was just six months).
+Companies favouring foreigners cannot apply for new work passes for 12 to 24 months (the last penalty was just six months).
 These firms also cannot renew existing work passes.

-In addition, MOM will prosecute errant employers or key personnel who make false declarations that they have considered all candidates fairly.
-Employers convicted of false declaration under the Employment of Foreign Manpower Act will face imprisonment of up to 2 years, or fine up to $20,000, or both.
+In addition, MOM will prosecute errant employers or critical personnel who make false declarations that they have considered all candidates fairly.
+Employers convicted of false declaration under the Employment of Foreign Manpower Act will face imprisonment of up to 2 years and a fine of up to $20,000, or both.

-The minimum salary to get an S-Pass has increased to $2,500 per month.
+The minimum salary for an S-Pass has increased to $2,500 per month.
 An S-Pass is a work visa for mid-skilled employees (see point 3).

 While most firms are happy to be transparent and adhere to the FCF, this still places administrative demand on businesses.
 For example, if you’re a business owner, the onus is on you to ensure your hiring managers or Human Resource staff keep to the FCF.